go to homepage go to project rules go to information for teachers go to resources go to photo gallery

 6. Rain Gutter Setup

-The rain gutters should be setup side by side about a fifth of a meter apart on level concrete, such as a level sidewalk (see video clip).
-A typical drag racing lane (two 3-meter rain gutters) requires about 10 gallons to fill, so use 5-gallon jugs, buckets, or a hose to fill and re-fill them during the races as necessary.
-To level the lanes and water, you can insert folded newspaper or thin boards under the middle of each sagging section (in video clip).
+The drag racing lanes should be setup side by side about a fifth of a meter apart on level concrete, such as a level sidewalk (see photos & video clips).
+A typical drag racing lane requires about 10 gallons to fill, so use 5-gallon jugs, buckets, or a hose to fill and re-fill them during the races as necessary.
+To level the lanes and water, you can insert folded newspaper or thin boards under lower sections of each rain gutter.
 Fill lanes uniformly to the top (see photo).

 Back to Top